gearnshaw/appstarter-pod-ios/fastlane/README.md

 ```
 fastlane ios releaseNewPodVersion
 ```
-Run on merge to develop.
-Test and lint, increment the version in the podspec, push to the private repo
+Run to release the pod.
+Test and lint, increment the version in the podspec, push to the repo
 ### ios pods
 ```
 fastlane ios pods